pragyaai/ndna/_llm/FAQ.md

 Such path shortening means the model performs less epistemic "work" in reasoning -- a hallmark of alignment loss, mode collapse, or brittle generalization {% cite hooker2020compressed %} {% cite crooks2007measuring %}.
 The Cartograph thereby translates pruning-induced damage into measurable geometric terms.

-## How does nDNA thermodynamic geometry unify the analysis of quantization, pruning, and catastrophic forgetting as manifestations of latent manifold collapse?
+✶ **How does nDNA thermodynamic geometry unify the analysis of quantization, pruning, and catastrophic forgetting as manifestations of latent manifold collapse?**

-The **nDNA thermodynamic geometry** provides a principled lens that sees quantization, pruning, and catastrophic forgetting as facets of the same underlying phenomenon: the geometric collapse of latent semantic pathways.
+➠ The **nDNA thermodynamic geometry** provides a principled lens that sees quantization, pruning, and catastrophic forgetting as facets of the same underlying phenomenon: the geometric collapse of latent semantic pathways.

 Let the latent trajectory of a model across $L$ layers be: